 Many students and parents like to do something for the class to celebrate the student's birthday.
 Each teacher treats this situation in a different manner.
 Before you plan to do anything to celebrate a birthday, please contact the teacher to make correct arrangements.
-(A note to the teacher through the office will suffice.)
+(A message through Dojo will suffice.)
 Reminder: All snacks and edible treats are to be purchased products, not homemade.
 Balloon bouquets need to be picked up at the school - they can't go home on the bus.